edsonha/express-random-name-and-pairs/README.md

 5. DELETE /names will take in a JSON in the body and will remove the name from the list of names.
 6. PUT /names will take in a JSON with an oldName and newName and will replace the oldName with the newName

-### Validation

-1. if there a missing input, the response should return with 400 BAD REQUEST
-2. if required input fields are available but could not proceed, return 422 UNPROCESSABLE ENTITY

-- i.e. the name is in the list when adding
-- i.e. the name is not in the list when deleting
-- i.e. name to replace is not in the list or new name provided is in the list

-### optional challenge

-- Do not attempt this part of the lab before done with above
-- Schema validation let you predefine a structure that you expects
-- this allows you decouple the validation logic into middleware

-1. npm install https://www.npmjs.com/package/@hapi/joi or another schema validator.
-2. write a function that that takes in a JSON and validate it.
-3. move the validation logic from the route handler to middleware.
-There should not be any logic change and all test should still pass.

 ## Start the app

 ```